yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/multi-zone/eks/helm-chart.md

 The YugabyteDB Helm chart has been tested with the following software versions:

-- Amazon EKS running Kubernetes 1.14+
-- Kubernetes nodes where a total of 12 CPU cores and 45 GB RAM can be allocated to YugabyteDB.
+- Amazon EKS running Kubernetes 1.14+ with nodes such that a total of 12 CPU cores and 45 GB RAM can be allocated to YugabyteDB.
 This can be three nodes with 4 CPU core and 15 GB RAM allocated to YugabyteDB. `m5.2xlarge` is the minimum AWS EC2 instance type that meets these criteria.
 - Helm 3.0+
 - YugabyteDB docker image (yugabytedb/yugabyte) 2.1.0+
-- For optimal performance, ensure you've set the appropriate [system limits using `ulimit`](../../manual-deployment/system-config/#setting-ulimits/) on each node in your Kubernetes cluster.
+- For optimal performance, ensure you've set the appropriate [system limits using `ulimit`](../../../../manual-deployment/system-config/#ulimits) on each node in your Kubernetes cluster.

 The following steps show how to meet these prerequisites.